How To Invest $500k: 9 Best Ways to Invest Money Right Now

 But $500,000 isn't a trivial amount of money to play with.
 Plus, working with a financial advisor can save you an immense amount of time and tough financial lessons.

 There are numerous ways to find a financial advisor you can trust.
 For example, you can start by using financial advisor registries like Paladin Registry to find an advisor in your area.
 Certain brokers also offer human financial advisor services, like Vanguard's Digital Advisor service.

-Alternatively, you can invest with companies like Personal Capital that pair you with a wealth management expert if you invest at least $100,000.
+Alternatively, you can invest with companies like Empower that pair you with a wealth management expert if you invest at least $100,000.
 You work with your advisor to build a custom plan to matches your lifestyle, goals, and risk tolerance and can meet regularly to go over performance and questions.

 3. Real Estate

 Another way to invest $500,000 is to invest in real estate.
 And with this amount of capital, you have plenty of options for adding real estate to your portfolio like: